Nathanael-FR/GA_LAHARY_LAJOUX/README.md

 # GA Solver

-authors : Nathanaël Lahary & Malo
+authors : Nathanaël Lahary & Malo Lajous.

 This program is a generic implementation of a genetic algorithm (GA) in Python.
 Genetic algorithm is an optimization method based on principles of natural selection and genetics.
 It is used to find the best possible solutions to a given problem using concepts inspired by biological evolution.

 ## Operation